There are so much to explore in Sydney.

 Manly Beach Ferry & Sydney Opera House

 There are two iconic structures in Sydney that known to almost everyone in the world.
 The Sydney Bridge is one, and the Sydney Opera House is, of course, the other.
 The opera house is one of the most recognizable architecture that no one would be mistaken and it can’t be replaced.
-While visitors could get up close and personal, or have a fun night out in the Opera bar, one way to have a good look of the architecture at the front is to take a ferry.
+While visitors could get up close and personal, or have a fun night out in the Opera bar, one way to have a good look at the architecture at the front is to take a ferry.
 The opera house is located in the Circular Quay, and there are a number (F1 to F7) of ferry lines servicing the city and the ferry to Manly (F1) are my favorite.

 First of all, the ferry ride is everything but boring.
 The historic ferries were in service since 1959 and the view on the route is breathtaking.
 For around $15 two-way, the ferry is a great way to get a good look of the two iconic architectures from all angles, as well as the eastern part of the harbor at a lower price.